wustlcse237sp20/project-rubikscubesolver/README.md

 # CSE237-Project: Rubik's Cube Solver

-Group Members: Brad Hodkinson, Prat Bishnupuri, Joe Frazier
+Group Members: Brad Hodkinson, Pratyay Bishnupuri, Joe Frazier

+## Usage
+To use the program run the program, go to the main folder "project-rubikscubesovler" in your terminal and run ./start.sh
+* Note - the algorithm may take awhile for cubes scrambled more than 5ish rotations.

 ## Iteration 3